sanamataposnato129-rgb/Plv_shield/DEPLOY_RENDER.md

 5) Deploy & run migrations

     - Trigger a deploy in Render (it will build the Docker image).
 If the build fails, inspect build logs.
     - After the deploy succeeds, run migrations.
-Options:
+Because the free Render tier may not include an interactive shell, here are three approaches you can use:

+       Option A — (If you have Shell access):
        - Use Render's **Shell** (one-off shell) to run:
           ```bash
           php artisan migrate --force
           php artisan storage:link
           ```

+       Option B — One-off Job (if your plan supports it):
-     - Or run a one-off job (Render supports Jobs/One-off commands) that runs the above commands.
+       - Create a one-off Job in Render that runs:
+          ```bash
+          php artisan migrate --force
+          php artisan storage:link
+          ```

+       Option C — Run migrations automatically from the container startup (recommended for free tier):
+       - Set an environment variable in the Web Service settings:
+          - `RUN_MIGRATIONS=true`
+       - The included `docker-entrypoint.sh` will attempt to run `php artisan migrate --force` (with retries) and `php artisan storage:link` during container start before launching services.
+The retry behavior is configurable with `MIGRATION_MAX_TRIES` and `MIGRATION_RETRY_DELAY` env vars.
+       - After migrations complete, you can unset `RUN_MIGRATIONS` or leave it set — the script will retry migrations each restart but will not block startup if retries fail.

+    - Choose the option that fits your Render account.
+If you use Option C, remember to monitor logs during the first startup to confirm migrations ran successfully.

 6) Files and persistent storage